joaks1/PyMsBayes/doc/source/tutorials/background.rst

 This can be a bit tricky, because there can be *a lot* of divergence models.
-In our example of :math:`\npairs{} = 3` lizard species above, we saw there were five possible models of divergence (i.e., there were five possible ways to assign the three species to possible divergence-time parameters):
+In our example of :math:`\npairs{} = 3` lizard species above, we saw there were five possible models of divergence (i.e., there were five possible ways to assign the three species to divergence-time parameters):
 There was only one way to assign the species to both one and three divergence events, and there were three ways to assign the three species to two divergence events.